miolabs/MIOBuildTool/docs/plans.md

 * The build tool has to read configurations from a config file
   * server data: port, sourcefolder
   * linter, if different from the original.

-## Plan to the future

-* Rewrite everything to swift.